If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Will Baking Soda Get Paint Out of Carpet?

-As a devoted DIY people, we’ve spilled our fair share of paint onto carpets.
-Knowing how to clean paint out of your carpet helps you respond quicker, which, in turn, increases your chance for success.
+As DIY enthusiasts, we have spilled our fair share of paint.
+Knowing how to clean paint out of your carpet quickly saves you money and stress.

 Feedback: Was This Article Helpful?